Blazor-Diagrams/Blazor.Diagrams/README.md

 - Custom nodes/links
 - SVG layer for links/nodes and HTML layer for nodes for maximum customizability
 - Replaceable behaviors (e.g. link dragging, model deletion, ...)
+- Zoom to fit (all nodes or selected ones only)

 ## Preview